CristalTeam/php-api-wrapper/docs/work-with-symfony.md

-# Work with Symfony
+# :book: Work with Symfony

-*First, be sure you followed the [part 1 and 2 here](../README.md).*

 Careful, this implementation is currently read-only.
-Help us to implement the writing.
+Help us to implement the missing parts !

+## Requirements

+For each integration, you need some basics :

+- First, the right transport that provides HTTP requests and manages your API authentication. ([Learn more about Transports](more-about-transports.md))
+- Then, a wrapper class.
+This is a very simple class that implements basic methods to provide an abstraction of your API. ([Learn more about Wrapper](more-about-wrapper.md))

 ## 3. Register the bundle